StoneFly Cloud Connect for Backup and Replication to Amazon Glacier

 The amount of data to store and manage is increasing and costing you while it grows every day.
 A lot of this data isn’t even accessed often; however, it is necessary to store it securely for future reference and compliance reasons

 Moving this infrequent access data to a long-term storage repository can help save storage costs but finding a convenient and reliable way to do so is a challenge.
-There are two routes you can take, one is to use the latest backup and disaster recovery services and the other is using traditional means.
+There are two routes available to you: one is to use the latest backup and disaster recovery services and the other is using traditional infrastructure.

 What is Amazon Glacier?